Jerry E. Howell

 Also remember there is absolutely NO SUBSTITUTE for mass in a

-a Maximat-7 (7 inch) lathe, a Maximat Super 11 ( 11 inch) lathe
+1968 Maximat-7 (7 inch) lathe, a 1990 Maximat Super 11 ( 11 inch)

-and two Jet JVM-836 (8x36) knee mills, one of which I converted
+lathe and two Jet JVM-836 (8x36) knee mills, one of which I converted

 to CNC in January 2007.
 Click here

 if you would like to see them.
-These are quality machines, and
+The Maximat lathes by Emco-Maier

-have connections or affiliations of any kind with Jet or Emco-Maier
+NO, I do not have connections or affiliations of any kind with

-or any other supplier on this web site - just a satisfied customer.
+any supplier mentioned on this web site.

 E-Mails